Bile bear: Physiological indicators

 Elevated corticosteroid concentrations are a widely acknowledged indicator of physiological stress.
 Corticosteroid concentrations in the hair of Asiatic black bears relocated from a bile farm to a bear rescue centre fell between 12 and 88% over 163 days.

 Other physiological indicators of stress and potentially reduced welfare include growth retardation and ulcers.

 A 2000 survey revealed that bile bears suffered from sores, skin conditions, ectoparasites, hair loss, bone deformities, injuries, swollen limbs, dental and breathing problems, diarrhoea and scarring.

 One survey of 165 bears removed from a farm showed that (out of 181 free-drip bears), 163 (90%) had cholecystitis, 109 (66%) had gallbladder polyps, 56 (34%) had abdominal herniation, 46 (28%) had internal abscessation, 36 (22%) had gallstones, and 7 (4%) had peritonitis.
 Many of the bears had a combination of these conditions.

 Behavioural indicators

 Academic sources have reported that bile bears exhibit abnormal behaviours such as stereotypies, lethargy, anxiety, and self-mutilation.

-The Chinese media reported a story in which a mother bear, having escaped her cage, strangled her own cub and then killed herself by intentionally running into a wall.
-Animals Asia attempted to verify the story after it went viral, and concluded it likely did not happen.